Are you using X (Twitter) hashtags to maximise exposure for your brand or client's X (Twitter) account?

 For long-term popular results, use the blue-coloured hashtags to get seen over time:

-Also useful is the hashtags not to use:
+Also useful are the hashtags not to use:

 And, if you like visuals, there’s a word map of connections and stats about your selected hashtag: